Cellular $E_k$-algebras: Monads associated to operads

 \subsection{Augmentations of operads}

-Our goal is to study $T$-indecomposables, when $T$ is the monad associated to an operad $\cO$ in $\sfC$.
+Our goal is to study $T$-indecomposables, when $T$ is the monad associated to a non-unitary operad $\cO$ in $\sfC$.
 (Recall that we also write $\cO$ for the associated monad.)
 In order to do so, as described in Section \ref{sec:AugMonad} this monad must be equipped with an augmentation $\epsilon \colon \cO \to +$.

 In an operad a distinguished role is played by the unary operations $\cO(1)$, which the operad structure makes into a unital monoid.
 (On the other hand, any unitary monoid may be considered as an operad with only unary operations, as explained in Example \ref{exam:module-over-algebra-operad}.)
 We will first explain how a non-unitary operad has a canonical ``relative" augmentation, and then explain what is needed to promote this to an augmentation.